 I tied it on the bike and rode out Lolo Pass to the trailhead where I humped it down to the beach.
 It was heavily loaded and carried the weight up high, making me feel top heavy and unstable.
 I scrambled down a ravine, crossed a creek on a couple of small logs and crawled up the other side to a ridge.

-Working my way through the brush, I traversed a downed tree, high above the vine maples.
+Working my way through the brush I used a downed tree for a bridge, balancing precariously high above the vine maples.
 At one point on my way down to the river, I had to climb over a log.
 With the weight of my pack, it was all I could do to lift a foot up to the top of it.
 I tried to step up, but the log was rotten and gave way.
 I landed in a tangle on my back, where I flailed helplessly like an upside-down turtle.
 After several attempts, I was able to wrench myself onto my belly but the pack slid above my head and snagged on my jacket, trapping me.
 The weight prevented me from lifting my head, much less regaining my feet.
-Eventually I flailed over to a small cedar and worked my way up the trunk.
+Eventually I flopped over to a small cedar and worked my way up the trunk.
 I staggered the rest of the way to the beach where I shed my pack and set up camp.